vitei/Usagi/README.md

 ----------------------

 **The current is a list of known issues with Usagi which need to be addressed on the main branch.**

+Only the more recent nVidia cards have been tested since switching to Vulkan

 If using one of the more recent versions of the Vulkan SDK validation needs to be disabled; in particular it is strict about unused input attributes.